Where Healing Begins

 Coordination with Current Providers

-With your consent, we connect with your therapist, psychiatrist, and/or physician at home, to ensure that treatment at The Place builds on the work you have already accomplished.
-We will request your permission for The Place to report to your therapist, insurance company or any other required parties on your progress, prior to discharge.
+With your consent, we connect with your therapist, psychiatrist, and/or physician at home to ensure that treatment at The Place builds on the work you have already accomplished.
+We will request your permission for The Place to report to your therapist, insurance company, or any other required parties on your progress, before discharge.

 Intake Procedures

-After coordinating insurance coverage, out of pocket costs and setting an admission date, the intake process begins.
-There are several intake steps that help you prepare for your arrival at The Place, to begin the residential treatment process.
+After coordinating insurance coverage, out-of-pocket costs, and setting an admission date, the intake process begins.
+Several intake steps help you prepare for your arrival at The Place to begin the residential treatment process.

 What to expect, what to do, before you arrive at The Place